How DataRupee screens and ranks stocks

 The XGBoost model

 Each stock receives a composite score from 0 to 100.
-A score above 65 is required to be classified as STRONG BUY and eligible as a daily pick.
-The three highest-scoring eligible stocks are selected.
+A score of 60 or higher qualifies the stock as a HIGH SCORE result eligible to appear as a top-ranked daily signal.
+The three highest-scoring eligible stocks are surfaced each day.

 Confidence tiers